draliceviolett/Scriptor-Jekyll-Theme/_posts/2023-08-23-blog-tour-someone-like-her.md

 <cite>Someone Like Her</cite> certainly puts you through the emotional wringer!
 I immediately warmed to strong-minded, independent Ayesha, so I felt a great deal of sympathy for her throughout the book.

-Not only does she have to deal with the frustration caused by Raza refusing to take no for an answer, but she's also trying to fight the traditional values impressed upon her by her family (including her mum's nasty sister, Neelam) and Pakistani society at large.
+Not only does she have to deal with the frustration caused by Raza refusing to take no for an answer, but she's also trying to fight the traditional values impressed upon her by her family (including her mum's nasty sister, Neelam) and Pakistan's patriarchal society at large.

+These tensions are also evident in what Ayesha's parents say and do.
+You can see that they love her and want her to be happy, and are ultimately on her side.
+However, at the same time, they're also subject to social pressures, and have imbibed the conservative attitudes that Ayesha rejects.

-And that's to say nothing of the shocking, heinous things Raza does to her, or how people speak to and treat her following the first incident.
+And that's to say nothing of the shocking, heinous things Raza does to Ayesha, or how people speak to and treat her following the first incident.

 The author does a good job of making it clear how impossible Ayesha's situation becomes: Raza and his family are so powerful, they can ruin Ayesha's parents financially or even have them killed, and they have the police in their pockets.
 It's very much not just a case of continuing to refuse Raza until he gets the message.